probcomp/bdbcontrib/README.md

 files in the usual way, or to ensure that the entire contrib is automatically loaded by the shell, add the following to your `~/.bayesliterc` file

+**NOTE:** Leading whitespace is treated as line continuation by the file reader.
+Do not place whitespace before new commands.

     .hook /absolute/path/to/contrib_math.py
     .hook /absolute/path/to/contrib_plot.py
     .hook /absolute/path/to/contrib_util.py